Connecting Nature, Kittens, and Young Adults

 - Demonstrate how to collaborate

-The vision of Nahimana Forest is to unite children and animals within a Nature-based setting for experiences, both shared and individual, that promote learning, self-discovery, and healing.
+The vision of Nahimana Forest is to unite our feline friends and young adults within a Nature-based setting for experiences, both shared and individual, that promote learning, self-discovery, and healing.
 We provide space for programming that is intentionally designed to build character, encourage introspection, develop an appreciation for animals and the love and care they need to flourish in our presence.
 We embrace the indigenous people's philosophy that "we have obligations" to be good stewards of our shared Earth for our current and future generations.